-Vascular disease is prevalent in almost two-fifths of AF patients and related to various atherosclerotic risk factors.
-Even if vascular disease was not associated with statistically significant higher risk of MAE, this risk was lowered after adjusting for the use of cardiovascular prevention drugs, expect VKA or antiplatelet drugs.
+Vascular disease is prevalent in almost two-fifths of AF patients.
+The incidence of MAE was numerically higher in patients with VD on VKA (vs NOAC) and on triple therapy (vs dual therapy, OAC alone).

 Acknowledgments

 The authors thank Paweł Piłkowski for his assistance in statistical analysis.